 Facial wrinkles and lines can be reduced with cosmetic injections into the skin.
-The two main types of injectable substances used are toxins and dermal fillers.
+The two main types of injectable substances used are anti wrinkle injections and dermal fillers.
 To treat deep lines both types of injectables are used to achieve the best result.

-Toxin injections to weaken muscles in the face and lessen the lines associated with facial expression.
-The toxin relaxes the underlying muscle and allows the skin to flatten out.
+Anti Wrinkle injections to weaken muscles in the face and lessen the lines associated with facial expression.
+The anti wrinkle injection relaxes the underlying muscle and allows the skin to flatten out.

 Dermal fillers are piped by injection along wrinkles and lines to plump the skin.

 Anti Wrinkle injected into certain muscles of the face to soften facial lines, including: